pascalcroteau/matrixset/cran-comments.md

    * Lines of the description field of the DESCRIPTION file no longer go over 80 characters.
 Also removed sets of consecutive space/linefeed.

+It was also suggested that if there are references describing the methods in the package, to add these in the description field of the DESCRIPTION file.
+There are no references related to this package, so none were added to the DESCRIPTION file.

 ## R CMD check results